upstash/vector-go/README.md

 ### Querying Vectors

-The query vector must be present and it must have the same dimensions with the all the other vectors in the index.
+The query vector must be present, and it must have the same dimensions with the all the other vectors in the index.

 When `TopK` is specified, at most that many vectors will be returned.